aroemers/crustimoney/API.md

 Packrat caches for the core/parse function.

+  A single cache instance is *not* intended to be used for multiple texts.
+Create a new cache for each new text.

   Caches are implemented using the Cache protocol.
-This way you can implement your own if desired.
+This way you can implement your own, if desired.